gberenfield/om-grid/README.md

 # om-grid

-A Clojure library designed to ... well, that part is up to you.
+A Clojurescript component library for creating grid-like spreadsheets/tables.

 ## Usage

 FIXME
 ## REPL

-:Console
-:Piggieback (pgrid.repl/browser-repl-env):
+## Dev
+`lein figwheel dev`
+in vim, `:Console`
+in browser, go to http://localhost:3449/index.html in vim, `:Piggieback 9000`

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Greg Berenfield

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.